 Two crimes, ten years apart.
 The robbery of a Sun Drug employee in May 1923 and a shooting at the Bella Napoli Cafe in Hollywood in August 1933.
 The connection between these crimes was a long and twisted road paved with gangland vengeance.

-Monday afternoon, May 21, 1923, Sun Drug Co. cashier David Antink set off on foot as usual from the company’s general offices at 1114 S. Los Angeles St., carrying the weekend deposits to the Farmers & Merchants Bank at 4th & Spring streets.
-Partway down 11th St., a red touring car with five men inside pulled up to the curb.
-Two got out and, with revolvers trained on Antink, snatched the satchel full of cash and jumped back in the car.
+Monday afternoon, May 21, 1923, Sun Drug Co. cashier David Antink set off on foot as usual from the company’s general offices at 1114 S. Los Angeles St., carrying the weekend deposits to the Farmers & Merchants Bank at 4th & Spring.
+Partway down 11th Street, a red touring car with five men inside pulled up to the curb.
+Two of the men got out and, with revolvers trained on Antink, snatched the satchel full of cash and jumped back in the car.
 Antink drew his automatic and got off a shot at the retreating vehicle.
 One of the robbers shot back.
 Though wounded in the arm and chest, Antink managed to return fire, hitting the driver.
 The robbers nevertheless got away with the cash, estimated at $25,000 to $38,000 (1).
 Sun Drug awarded Antink $1,000 for his brave action.

 On May 23, police took a suspect, Granville Blair, into custody.
 Blair, who was suffering from a gunshot wound to the neck, admitted to being the driver of the car.
 High-powered lawyer S. S. Hahn, appeared at Central Station and was said to be negotiating with authorities for surrender of the his client, the Pajama Kid.
 But as of July, Blair remained the only one of the gang in custody.
 Dowdy was finally captured and arrested in Hollywood on August 25, 1923.
 The hunt for the other 3 hold-up suspects, identified as “Harry” Abe Frank, William (or Charles) Westerman, and a man known only as “Moll,” proved fruitless.